projectara/greybus-spec/source/special.rst

 The Greybus control probe request is sent only by the SVC.
-It supplies the Endo ID, which defines the size of the Endo and the positions available to hold modules.
-It also informs the module via the interface ID the module location of the interface that receives the request.
+It supplies the Endo ID, which defines the size of the Endo and the positions available to hold Modules.
+It also informs the Module via the interface ID the Module location of the interface that receives the request.

 .. figtable::